simongdavies/hyperlight/README.md

 cargo run --example hello-world
 ```

-If all worked as expected, you should the following message in your console:
+If all worked as expected, you should see the following message in your console:

 ```text
 Hello, World!
 I am executing inside of a VM :)